Restaurants

 The Blueprint

-At the beginning of the program, participants receive the foundational Blueprint template that will be used and refined throughout the course and coaching process.
+At the beginning of the program, participants receive the foundational Blueprint template that will be used and refined throughout the process.

 The Blueprint is the central working document of the program.